Rishit003/WildLens/README.md

 # WildLens
-## An Animal Prediction Website

-## Description
+### Description:
-Welcome to ***WildLens***, powered by cutting-edge technology and deep learning!
+An animal prediction website, powered by cutting-edge technology and deep learning!
 This website allows you to upload an image of an animal, and its model will accurately predict the species it belongs to.

 Using a ***Convolutional Neural Network (CNN)***, a type of deep learning model renowned for its exceptional image classification capabilities, this system is trained on a vast dataset of animal images.
 Once you upload your image, the model processes it through multiple layers of convolution, pooling, and classification, ultimately delivering a prediction with remarkable accuracy.